 About Dr. Amador

-Dr. Xavier Amador, Founder of the LEAP INSTITUTE and co-Founder of the LEAP FOUNDATION, is an internationally renowned clinical psychologist and leader in his field.
-His books, authoritative clinical research, worldwide speaking tours and extensive work in schizophrenia, bipolar and other disorders have been translated into 30 languages.
-Dr. Amador is the author of the International Best Seller, “I am Not Sick, I Don’t Need Help!”
-He is also a family caregiver of two close relatives with schizophrenia and another with bipolar disorder.
+Dr. Amador is an internationally renowned clinical psychologist and leader in his field.
+His books, published clinical research, worldwide speaking tours and extensive work in schizophrenia, bipolar and other disorders have been translated into 30 languages.
+He is also the CEO of the Henry Amador Center on Anosognosia and a family caregiver of two close relatives with serious mental illness.

 Dr. Amador was not only keeping a promise he made but also responding to his frustration as a clinical researcher who saw much needed knowledge stranded in professional journals rather than in the hands of clinicians, families, law enforcement, judges and legislators attempting to address the needs of persons with severe and persistent mental illness.

-Visiting Professor of Psychology at the State University of New York, over the course of two decades he was Professor of Psychiatry and Clinical Psychology at Columbia University and Director of Psychology at the New York State Psychiatric Institute.
-He served as co-chair of the Schizophrenia section of the DSM-IV-TR.
+He is a Visiting Professor of Psychology at the State University of New York, and over the course of two decades he was Professor of Psychiatry and Clinical Psychology at Columbia University and Director of Psychology at the New York State Psychiatric Institute.
+He served as co-chair of the Schizophrenia and Psychotic Disorders section of the DSM-IV-TR.

-His expertise has been called upon by government, industry and the broadcast and print media where he appears as a frequent expert for CNN, CNN International, ABC News, NBC News, Fox News Channel, CBS 60 Minutes, New York Times, Washington Post, USA Today, Wall Street Journal and many other national and international news outlets.
+His expertise has been called upon by government, industry and the broadcast and print media where he has appeared as a frequent expert for CNN, ABC News, NBC News, NBC Today Show Fox News Channel, CBS 60 Minutes, New York Times, Washington Post, USA Today, Cosmo, Wall Street Journal and many other national and international news outlets.

 He is the Founder of the LEAP Institute.